fredrik-j-lindberg/discord-social-bot/README.md

 - Fetch wrapper
 - Write docs for inactivity handling and file uploads
 - Look through inline TODO comments in code
+- Look at guild config permission and context filtering, apply the same for other commands where relevant